nkoep/nkoep.net/posts/adaboost-regressor.md

 Each tree is trained on a bootstrapped (i.e., randomly subsampled) version of the training set.
-This bootstrapping step reduces the likelihood that trees overfit to potential idiosyncracies in the training data, which might not be representative of the true data distribution we are trying to learn.
+This bootstrapping step reduces the likelihood that trees overfit to potential idiosyncrasies in the training data, which might not be representative of the true data distribution we are trying to learn.
 Since all trees are trained independently, each tree has the same say in the final prediction of the ensemble, which is simply taken as the average of all predictions in a democratic manner.
-This combination of boostrapping the training set and aggregating individual predictions is commonly known as bagging.
+This combination of bootstrapping the training set and aggregating individual predictions is commonly known as bagging.

 [^random-forests]: See the [previous post](/p/random-forest-regressor) for